 Nonsteroidal Anti-inflammatory Drugs (NSAIDs)

-Ibuprofen, found in Advil and Motrin, and naproxen is common pain reliever associated with PMS.
-You can buy these over-the-counter or you can talk to your health care doctor about prescription-strength doses.
+Ibuprofen, found in Advil and Motrin, and naproxen is a common pain reliever associated with PMS.
+You can buy these over-the-counter, or you can talk to your health care doctor about prescription-strength doses.

 Birth control pills and other oral contraceptive methods have been helpful for reducing symptoms in many women.
 These methods work by stabilizing your hormones, which cut down on the monthly fluctuations that can promote PMS.
 For some women, certain birth control methods may not help or can even aggravate symptoms.
 You may need to try a few different options before finding one that works for your body.

 Taking antidepressants in the two weeks leading up to your period can reduce the emotional symptoms of PMS.
 One example is called Sarafem (fluoxetine).
 Anti-anxiety medications have also been helpful.
 Your doctor may have you try a few before finding one that helps.

 Premenstrual Dysphoric Disorder

 A premenstrual dysphoric disorder is a rare illness related to PMS.
 If your premenstrual symptoms are so severe that they regularly interfere with work or your personal relationships, your doctor may have you evaluated for PMDD.
 Medical treatment for PMDD is typically similar to that of depression and may require a prescription for SSRIs (selective serotonin reuptake inhibitors).